wpwupingwp/OGU/README.md

     be helpful if the annotation has nonstandard uppercase/lowercase or naming format.
 So it can merge same sequences to one file which are same locus but have variant name.

+    If you use Windows, please use this option to avoid confliction of filename.

     It is also a boolen type.
 The default is not to rename.
 * -uniq method